kumavis/node-walkietalkie/README.md

 # WalkieTalkie

 ### About
+For managining 2-way communication between multiple autonomous entities

+Create a channel,
-Create a bunch of 'walkie-talkies' that can talk on and listen to different channels
+then a bunch of 'walkie-talkies', then send and receive events over them!

 each walkie-talkie acts like a [duplex-emitter](https://github.com/pgte/duplex-emitter)

-For managining 2-way communication between multiple autonomous entities

 ### Examples